Warsaw | Tehran | Shiraz | Kerman | Bandar Abbas | Isfahan | Istanbul

 In Keanser (Cancer), Arash Khosronejad, a musician, and a digital-artist uses the low-quality signals on satellite television to create a suspense-scape where a floating fog of noise leaves no room for escape from the immersive darkness.
 There have been speculations about the waves which are sent to interfere with satellite signals in Iran and some strongly believe that they are causing cancer in people.

 Ali Momeni’s Smoke and Hot Air which was created in collaboration with Robin Mandel takes on the ever-increasing threats against Iran.
 The machine is created to pick up news featuring sentences that include “attack Iran” are scavenged from Google News and spoken using a text-to-speech synthesizer.
 The voice is then picked up by a microphone, analyzed, and translated into rhythmically corresponding smoke rings from a quartet of smoke ring makers.
 While signaling fear, translated on the spot from threats spread worldwide into identical smoke rings coming out of an unstoppable machine, the room is gradually filled with smoke as the tension rises.
 This 2008 piece, is still valid and pertinent ten years later where an uncertain shadow is hanging over us all.

 In “The End of the World is …”, Mohebbinejad tries to recreate a void, juxtaposing the dialogues from the film Naked – directed by Mike Leigh – with images of floating dust particles, unknown shimmering creatures as he puts it, “coming into being and passing away.”
-This dystopian piece uses minimum requirements to depict the moment dust particles, their eminent presence in every space, are activated by a ray of light and then shuts down every other second.
+This dystopian piece uses minimum requirements to depict the moment dust particles, their eminent presence in every space, are activated by a ray of light and then shut down every other second.

 Minou Iranpour’s Bein is an abstract journey, an alienated landscape based on her life experiences as she puts it, Bein is something happening “in between.”
 Abstract images shot with a digital camera, do not leave much to interpretation while the sepia tone applied on the film, fades traces of any familiar scene which can lead to any possible guess.
 Iranpour wants the viewer to stay with her on this short journey.